wiebebuis/atv_pcc/content/Metaforen.md

 Zbikowski: hoofdstuk 28: Metaphor and Music.

-Algemeen werk over analogieën: D. Hofstadter & E. Sander - *Surfaces and Essences: Analogy as the Fuel and Fire of Thinking*, Basic Books 2013.
+Algemeen werk over analogieën:

+D. Hofstadter & E. Sander - *Surfaces and Essences: Analogy as the Fuel and Fire of Thinking*, Basic Books 2013.

+D. Hofstadter - *Fluid Concepts and Creative Analogies: Computer models of the Fundamental Mechanisms of Thought.* BasicBooks 1995.